 Columbus, OH 43210

-Master of Science The MS in Statistics degree can act as either a terminal degree or as a stepping-stone to the PhD program.
-The requirements for this degree are more theoretical than those for the MAS.
-This degree program is flexible enough to provide preparation for a career in applied statistics or it can be composed entirely of the first two years of coursework for the statistics or biostatistics PhD programs.
+The MS in Statistics degree can act as either a terminal degree or as a stepping-stone to a PhD program, and is typically a two year degree with either a thesis or exam requirement for graduation.
+The master's program is flexible enough to provide preparation for a career in applied statistics or it can be composed entirely of the first two years of coursework for the statistics or biostatistics PhD programs.
 Note that admission to our MS program in no way guarantees admission to either of our PhD programs.